I grew up ugly.

 We shouldn’t be reading a story to kids where the moral is “don’t be mean to someone who isn’t pretty because they might be pretty some day”.
 How about, “don’t be mean to someone who isn’t pretty because looks are 99.9% genetic, and seriously how decorative they are is literally the least interesting and important of a million awesome things about them?”

 I’m a success despite the intense trauma I experienced as a child and young adult.
 I’m smart, I have a killer work-ethic, I put myself through two grueling degrees.
 I have a job I love that makes a real difference to people’s lives.
 I’m indulging my passions for writing and sex education and starting to build a name for myself in those worlds.
 I have amazing partners who love me.
 I generally strive to be kind and compassionate and make a positive difference in the world.

 If I’d stayed ugly, I would still be absolutely everything else on this list.

 My “fuck you” to the bullies wasn’t growing up to be hot.
 It was growing up to be a hundred awesome things that have absolutely no bearing on whether I’m hot or not, and that will make a positive imprint on the world long after my looks have faded.

 Pretty is not my success.
 Beauty is not my justice.
 “Hot” is an accident of biology lining up at least somewhat with arbitrary societal standards.
-I didn’t not deserve the cruelty I received because I was a swan all along.
-I didn’t deserve it because I’m a goddamn person and people should not judge me on my decorative value.

 So fuck that story for teaching me that I’d eventually become pretty and then it would all be okay.